Cookies | Christmas | Chocolate

 These chocolate cookies are so simple but yet they contains a range of super quality ingredients.
 They are buttery which means, they call for butter - just be sure it's very very soft (you can even take it from the fridge the day before to ensure it's soft enough).

-Other ingredients are plain flour, icing sugar, cornstarch (for the softness), some salt, milk (for crunchiness) and a touch of orange in the form of freshly grated orange zest.
+Besides these, you will need plain flour, icing sugar, cornstarch (for the softness), some salt, milk (for crunchiness) and a touch of orange in the form of freshly grated orange zest.

 Making the dough for chocolate whirls

-The dough for these chocolate cookies is fairly simple, you will need a set of bowls, electric hand mixer, piping bag and a baking tray.
+The dough for these chocolate cookies is fairly simple, you will need a set of bowls, electric hand mixer, piping bag and a baking sheet.
 Let's see how to whip up the dough for the cookies: